Skip to content

 Before I get into specifics, I want to lay down a three-tier framing that’s going to recur.
 I find it useful for my own thinking and I think it’s the right calibration for an external read.

-Tier 1 — Engineering discoveries.
+Tier 1: Engineering discoveries.
 Things I can show with code, data, and reproducible runs.
 The HLE 51.85% lives here.
-The 84% prompt compression survival lives here.
+The prompt-compression survival lives here.
 The bug-finding pipeline missions live here.
 These are the strongest claims.

-Tier 2 — Methodology claims.
-Things I can demonstrate with empirical patterns across many runs but where causality is harder to prove.
+Tier 2: Methodology claims.
+Things I can demonstrate with empirical patterns across many runs but where causality is harder to prove cleanly.
 The difficulty-scaled lift curve (-0.2pp on easy, +35.7pp on extreme) is here.
 The grader-bias quantifications across LLM judges are here.
 Specific named failure modes are here.

-Most public AI writing collapses these tiers — either by promoting Tier 3 speculation to claim-grade, or by hiding behind Tier 1 specifics and never explaining what they mean.
+AI writing often blurs these tiers, either by promoting Tier 3 speculation to claim-grade, or by hiding behind Tier 1 specifics and never explaining what they mean.
 I’m going to keep them separate.
 If a sentence reads like a Tier 3 claim and I haven’t said so, that’s a writing error and I want to know about it.

 3. What the Research Actually Produced

 The single most useful artifact from a year of this is a catalog of failure modes.
-Not the model’s “limitations” in the marketing sense — specific, repeatable, mechanism-level ways that frontier LLMs reason badly when you watch them long enough.
-Roughly 13 named failure modes by now, extracted from ~18.6 million characters of evaluation data.
+Not the model’s “limitations” in the marketing sense, but specific, repeatable, mechanism-level ways that frontier LLMs reason badly when you watch them long enough.
+Roughly 13 named failure modes by now, extracted from a year of evaluation data.
 A few examples:

 If you’re keeping count: that’s a half-dozen named mechanisms in a single paragraph, and none of them were planned.
 The pattern is consistent.
 The loop produces them.